You are using an outdated browser. Please upgrade your browser to improve your experience

-Large and potentially-violent protests are likely between the first and second rounds of a presidential election in Brazil, the first of which will be on 2 October.
 We forecast that the vote will lead to a runoff between President Bolsonaro and the left-wing Luiz Inacio Lula da Silva, with the latter winning on 30 October.
 The president has repeatedly warned that he will only accept an outright victory in the first round.
 Given this, we anticipate that he will challenge the results on Sunday and mobilise his supporters against the electoral authorities.

 We assess that there is a low chance of these protests escalating into widespread unrest.
 This is mainly because the security forces are unlikely to repress these, nor is the military likely to interfere in the electoral process.
 Based on recent pro-Bolsonaro rallies, we anticipate that tens of thousands of his supporters will gather countrywide after the first round, particularly in Brasilia and Rio de Janeiro, where he is particularly popular.
 During these, roadblocks by truck drivers and attempts to vandalise or storm public buildings are likely.
 But the police appear to have a robust security operative in place to prevent this.

 We are very confident that Brazilians will choose Lula da Silva as the next president of Brazil.
-He has been consistently leading the polls in recent months (see graph below), although he will probably fail to gain more than 50% of votes on 2 October needed to avoid a second round.
+He has been consistently leading the polls in recent months (see graph below), although he will probably fail to gain more than 50% of the votes on 2 October needed to avoid a second round.
 As happened in 2018, President Bolsonaro will probably perform better on Sunday than the polls suggest.
-We have learned last month from multiple in-country sources that his supporters are highly sceptical of vote intention surveys, and therefore do not tend to participate in these.
+We learned last month from multiple in-country sources that his supporters are highly sceptical of vote intention surveys, and therefore do not tend to participate in these.

 Election day on 2 October will probably pass off peacefully.
 Ballots close at 1700hrs, when vote records are physically transported to local and state election courts.
 These are then published online and simultaneously sent to the Supreme Court in Brasilia, an election expert at a Sao Paulo-based NGO told us last month.
 By 2000hrs, the Supreme Electoral Tribunal (TSE) should announce the provisional results.
 We anticipate thousands of activists will probably follow the vote count and announcement of results at rallies in central Rio and Sao Paulo, where Bolsonaro and Lula da Silva are respectively planning to be on election night.

 The period between the 2 and 30 October is when there is a high likelihood of protests.
 Bolsonaro has repeatedly promised throughout the campaign that he will ‘reject’ the election results if he does not win outright in the first round.
 Based on recent polling, this outcome looks very unlikely.
-So we are very confident that in his Sunday night speech he will claim irregularities in the vote count.
+So we are very confident that in his Sunday night speech, he will claim irregularities in the vote count.
 This is likely to trigger a legal claim against the election court, and the start of a campaign as he calls his supporters to demonstrate.